 The Koi carp may be an important symbol in Japan, but the fish first came to China 2500 years ago.
 The koi were popular with the rice farmers as they could be kept in the rice ponds above the rice paddy fields and then eaten as a food source.

 Not until many centuries later did the Chinese introduce the koi fish to Japan.
 At first, the koi fish were eaten as a source of food.
 This is why the word koi in Japanese still means carp and is still used as a word for all kinds of carp fish, not just the brightly colored ornamental fish that we recognize as the koi fish of today.

 In the early 19th century, Japanese farmers noticed color changes in some koi fish specimens and began breeding more colorful koi fish as pets than food sources.
 Because of how beautiful the fish are, many legends surround the koi fish.

 Koi Fish Legends

 Because of how beautiful the fish are, many legends surround the koi fish.
 There are traditional legends of koi fish in both the Chinese and Japanese cultures.

-One legend describes how the re-known Chinese philosopher Confucius was given a black koi on his son’s birth.
+One legend describes how the well-known Chinese philosopher Confucius was given a black koi on his son’s birth.
 According to legend, all bright-colored koi are descendants of the koi fish that Confucius was given.

 In Japanese culture, another legend says that the koi fish could conquer waterfalls.
 This is because the Japanese believe the koi fish to be as brave as samurai warriors.

 Japanese Cultural Symbols Of The Koi Fish

 In Japan and the Asian culture, there are many things that the koi fish represent.
 The symbols of the koi fish are almost as varied as the fish itself.
-This is because the Koi fish represents all things positive and good.
+This is because the Koi fish means all things positive and good.

 Here Are Some Of My Favorite Symbols Of The Koi Fish: